 Old versions are marked with an index - the file with the highest index is the latest.
 The files' timestamp there is the time when file was placed into Archive.
 Copy or move the necessary version of file out of Archive to the directory where it should be.

 You can turn the Archive on and off - this can be done for each folder in the Folder Preferences (Folder options > Preferences).
 It's not advisable though, since Archive make it possible not to re-sync and re-download the files if they're just renamed or moved around.
 See here for more details.
+Also, Archive is a good source to restore files in case of unintentional deletion.

 ADJUSTING ARCHIVE PARAMETERS